aldinokemal/go-whatsapp-web-multidevice/readme.md

 - Webhook for received message
     - `--webhook="http://yourwebhook.site/handler"`, or you can simplify
     - `-w="http://yourwebhook.site/handler"`
-    - *Note: Webhook can also be set via environment variable `WhatsappWebhook`*
 - For more command `./main --help`

 ### Required (without docker)